 There’s one potential exception to this phenomenon: cars sold for uses other than on the open road, such as race cars.
 Cars used at local race tracks don’t necessarily need to be road ready.
 They need only have engines that help them go fast.
 Every racetrack has its requirements for car, but some will accept cars with extensive damage.
 Others require a very sturdy frame, and many fall somewhere in the middle.

 Race car drivers know that their cars may be beaten up.
 Some even enjoy knocking their cars around and endlessly fixing, refixing, and rebuilding them.
-So if you’re willing to sell a car to race drivers, you may be able to turn a tidy profit—possibly without even fixing up the car.
+So if you’re willing to sell a car to race drivers, you may be able to turn a tidy profit — possibly without even fixing up it after car wreck.

 However, a car with a refurbished title is preferable to a salvage car.
 This is because a car only becomes eligible for title refurbishment after repairs.
 For more information on title refurbishment in your state, you will need to consult local laws and follow the process for a refurbished title to the letter.